 4. Treat Your Suppliers Like True Business Partners

-As should be clear at this point, your success is dependent on your suppliers, shipping carriers and everyone else that plays a role in your supply chain.
+As should be clear at this point, your success is dependent on your suppliers, shipping carriers, and everyone else that plays a role in your supply chain.
 You need to remember this as you strengthen your supply chain.
 It may require shifting the way you think about suppliers, from simply “the person we buy something from” to a true strategic partner.

 At the heart of this is the age-old art of relationship building.
 Wherever possible, take the time to get to know your primary point of contact at each supplier.